Dividing Your Assets And Debts Equitably

 To speak with an experienced divorce attorney, contact Philip A. Greenberg, P.C., Attorneys at Law.
 Located in New York City, the firm represents clients in New York and New Jersey in a wide range of property division matters, including:

-- Valuation and division of real estate or a business
+- Valuation and division of real estate and businesses

 - Property characterization disputes (marital vs. separate property)

 - Valuation of the marital home

 - Enforcement or challenge of a prenuptial or postnuptial agreement

 The Property Division Process In New York And New Jersey